-If a person falls into a contractual debt while "incompetent," defined as unable to understand what she is doing or the fact that she is obligating herself in some way, it may be possible to nullify a contract.
-However, proving incompetence is difficult and usually requires working with a lawyer.
+If a person falls into a contractual debt while deemed incompetent -- defined as unable to understand what she is doing or the fact that she is obligating herself in some way -- it may be possible to nullify a contract.
+But proving someone is incompetent is difficult and requires working with a lawyer.
 The fact that a debtor has a mental illness may not be enough to remove the debtor's responsibility for the debt.
-Instead, the debtor's attorney would have to show that the debtor did not understand that she was entering into a contract or did not understand the consequences of the contract, such as owing money.
+Instead, the debtor's attorney would have to show in court that the debtor did not understand that she was entering into a contract or did not understand the consequences of the contract, such as owing money.

 Laws that define mental competence in various areas of civil and criminal law vary by state.
-This means that the debtor's attorney would try to prove that the debtor met the standards established by state law for mental incapacity or incompetence for signing a contract at the time that she took on the debt.
+This means that the debtor's attorney must prove that the debtor meets the standards established by state law for mental incapacity or incompetence for signing a contract at the time that she took on the debt.
 In California, for example, the attorney may present evidence that the debtor was so impaired at the time of undertaking the debt that she was unfamiliar with who or where she was, or was unable to communicate with those around her.
 The attorney may also point out that the client was experiencing hallucinations, delusions or disordered thinking when agreeing to the debt.
-To prove these claims, the lawyer may need to call witnesses as to the debtor's mental state or show medical records that document the debtor's condition.
+To prove these claims, the lawyer may need to call witnesses, medical records or doctors that can testify or document the debtor's mental condition.